 Last week I won two tickets, through a Facebook contest, to see Top Gun at the Los Angeles Theatre.
 The movie was being shown as part of a summer screening series called Last Remaining Seats.
 This summer marks the 30th season of Last Remaining Seats which is hosted by the LA Conservancy.
 The screening series started with the goal to bring attention to the historic theatres in Los Angeles.

 I first heard about Last Remaining Seats a few summers ago and have always wanted to attend one of the screenings.
-So imagine my delight when a page I follow on Facebook called Hidden Los Angeles posted that they would be giving away two tickets to see Top Gun.
+So imagine my delight when a page I follow on Facebook called Hidden Los Angeles posted that they would be giving away two tickets to see Top Gun at The Los Angeles Theatre.
 The post stated that the first two people to comment with the answers to their trivia questions would win.
 Luckily, I have seen Top Gun multiple times and I was the first person to answer the questions.

 We walked up to the theatre and saw the famous producer Jerry Bruckheimer.
 I picked up my tickets and headed inside.
-I wish I would have payed more attention when I was outside the theatre.
-The porsche convertible that Charlie drives in the movie was sitting out front and I would have loved to have seen it.
+I wish I would have paid more attention when I was outside the theatre.
+The Porsche convertible that Charlie drives in the movie was sitting out front and I would have loved to have seen it.

-I knew that the Los Angeles Theatre would be beautiful, it is on my list of 101 photo spots in LA, but I was stunned by how truly magnificent it is.
+I knew that the Los Angeles Theatre would be beautiful, but I was stunned by how truly magnificent it is.
 The lobby reminded me of a museum or a ballroom with the beautiful chandlers and the ornate decorations on the ceilings and walls.
 My friend and I headed upstairs and found a photo spot.
 The photo props included bomber jackets, aviators, as well as signs that said “I feel the need… The need for speed”.

 Tickets for Last Remaining Seats are $22 which is a great price considering you get to enjoy a classic movie in a fabulous movie theatre and enjoy a private experience at Clifton’s Cafeteria.
 This is such a great way to have a night out on the town in LA.